onderaltintas/covid-19-research-and-development-challenge/README.md

 19- Names&sentences can be changed with the ones that have exactly same meaning.
 For example: "First patient at" => "The first date which first patient apeared".
 20- Difference between historical data and what is predicted data should be clear.
 The understanding of what is "real" and what is "prediction" is important.
 Any kind of UI/UX or visualisation techniques must be used to achieve this distinction.
 21- The data used to create predictions have to be mentioned in the application and shown to user.
 For example: If you use gdp, location, time, currency to predict last patient date, then "gdp, location,time, currency was used" like sign should be visible to user.
+22- As long as rules applied, any additions are welcome.

 # Goal&Use cases:
 You should research the data, tools and/or information to create an application that can make and visualize COVID-19 disease predictions.
 Application should have the following stories: